 The One, and Only.

 It's true.
-Sloppy Joes Key West is the quintessential of Key West Bars, as much as many locals hate to admit it.
-If you were to do a web search on the "Bars in Key West" guess who's at or near the top?
+Sloppy Joe's Key West is the most popular and well-known of all Key West Bars, as much as many locals hate to admit it.
+If you were to do a web search of "Bars in Key West", guess who's at or near the top?
 Exactly.
 One of America's Greatest Writers staggered out of there on a regular basis, and if it wasn't for that, I question whether it would be sitting on the throne the way it is, but that's neither here nor there...

 Started (legally) on December 5, 1933--the day after Prohibition ended--by a dude named Joe Russell, where it sits now is not where it originally sat.
-It was moved there after the landlord at the pervious location (where Captain Tony's is now) raised the rent by ONE DOLLAR.
-Yup, they were like "fuck THAT!", picked everything up and moved it around the corner to it's current location.
+It was moved there after the landlord at the previous location (where Captain Tony's is now) raised the rent by ONE DOLLAR.
+Yup, they were like "f**k that!", picked everything up and moved it around the corner to it's current location.
 The people drinking in the bar even helped!
 They didn't even CLOSE!
 How cool is THAT?

-Sloppy Joes Key West is also known for three annual events: Around Hemmingway's Birthday every year (July 21st), the bar holds the Hemmingway Look-Alike Contest, which is part of the Hemmingway Days Festival.
+Sloppy Joe's Key West is also known for three annual events: Around Hemingway's Birthday every year (July 21st), the bar holds the Hemingway Look-Alike Contest, which is part of the Hemingway Days Festival.
 It's popular, especially with fans of the author.
-There's also the Toga Party, part of Fantasy Fest, our Mardi Gras held in late October.
-Fantasy Fest?
-Think a safer, cleaner (and by cleaner, I mean the streets!) version of New Orleans, and people now come from all over the WORLD.
-Are you a little freaky-deaky? ;-) And on New Year's Eve, they have the Dropping of the Conch Shell (as opposed to a ball, like in Times Square).
+There's also the Toga Party, part of Fantasy Fest, our Mardi Gras held in late October (What's Fantasy Fest?
+Think a safer, cleaner [and by cleaner, I mean the streets] version of New Orleans, and people now come from all over the WORLD to get their freak on (are you a little freaky-deaky? ;-)), and on New Year's Eve, they have the Dropping of the Conch Shell (as opposed to a ball, like in Times Square).
 Big fun!

 And please remember to tell them: "Freshwater Dave Sent US!!!"